microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure/azure_arm_template_win/_index.md

     > **Note: It is optional, but highly recommended, to scope the SP to a specific [Azure subscription](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).**

+* Azure Arc-enabled servers depends on the following Azure resource providers in your subscription in order to use this service.
+Registration is an asynchronous process, and registration may take approximately 10 minutes.

+  * Microsoft.HybridCompute
+  * Microsoft.GuestConfiguration

+      ```shell
+      az provider register --namespace 'Microsoft.HybridCompute'
+      az provider register --namespace 'Microsoft.GuestConfiguration'
+      ```

+      You can monitor the registration process with the following commands:

+      ```shell
+      az provider show --namespace 'Microsoft.HybridCompute'
+      az provider show --namespace 'Microsoft.GuestConfiguration'
+      ```

 ## Automation Flow

 For you to get familiar with the automation and deployment flow, below is an explanation.